Review of basic surveying techniques and instruments.

 - May only be taken by BSurv students or BSc students majoring in Surveying Measurement.

-- This paper can only be taken by BSurv students or BSc students majoring in Surveying
+This paper can only be taken by BSurv students or BSc students majoring in Surveying Measurement and is a requirement for entry into the professional survey programme.
+Passing this field camp is also a requirement for taking SURV 201.

 Enrolments for this paper require departmental permission.